Effective heat rash treatment and prevention

 • Red patches that are itchy

-4 Types of Heat Rash
+4 Types of heat rash

 If you’re looking for a sure sign of how to identify a heat rash, unfortunately, there isn’t one.
 That’s because there are different types of heat rashes, which range in severity from superficial blisters to deep, red lesions.

-To determine what type of rash you might have, be on the lookout for the following adult heat rash signs and symptoms.
+To determine what type of rash you might have, be on the lookout for the following heat rash signs and symptoms.

-1. Miliaria Crystallina
+1. Miliaria crystallina

 Miliaria crystallina is the mildest form and affects the sweat ducts on the epidermis or top layer of skin.
 If you have miliaria crystallina, you’ll notice small clear or white bumps filled with fluid that can easily break.
 Despite popular belief, this type doesn’t itch and shouldn’t cause discomfort.
-It’s also most common in babies.
+It’s most common in babies.

 2. “Prickly” heat rash